 Other ways to check your IMEI

-Some devices, such as the iPhone 6S and later, for example, display the IMEI on the SIM tray.
+Some devices, such as the iPhone 6S and later, for example, display the IMEI number on the SIM tray.
 Some phones, such as the Samsung Galaxy S7 Edge, show the IMEI number on the back.
 Older phones with removable batteries quite often list the IMEI under the battery, usually on top of the SIM slot.

 How to check the IMEI if you lost the phone